7 Best Ingress Controllers for Kubernetes for 2024

 Pomerium

-Identity-aware access, zero trust model, centralized access control, secure by default
+Identity-aware access, zero trust model, centralized access control, secure by default.

 Organizations prioritizing security, zero trust, and identity-based access

-Open-source (Paid version available).
-Pomerium Zero: Free for personal use, $7/mo/user (annual plan) or $9/mo/user (month-to-month)
+Pomerium Zero: Free for personal use, $7/mo/user for enterprises.

 NGINX Ingress Controller